 “What was the first episode of Father Ted?”
 This may seem like a simple question, but, fittingly for Father Ted, it’s not that straightforward.
-The first thing to understand is that no pilot episode was ordered to test the waters, as is common practice – the entire six-episode first series was commissioned together, entirely on the strength of the scripts.
-“Good Luck, Father Ted” has the distinction of being the first to air, but its place in the schedule was a late decision – “The Passion of Saint Tibulus” was originally planned for the debut slot.
-The series finale, “Grant Unto Him Eternal Rest”, was actually the first episode to be scripted, and on a more frivolous note, the car accident in “And God Created Woman” was the first scene to be recorded.
-(Yes, I’m a major nuisance at pub quizzes.)
+The first thing to understand is that no pilot episode was ordered to test the waters, as is common practice – the entire six-episode first series was commissioned together, entirely on the strength of the scripts. “‘Good Luck, Father Ted'” has the distinction of being the first to air, but its place in the schedule was a late decision – “The Passion of Saint Tibulus” was originally planned for the debut slot.
+The series finale, “Grant Unto Him Eternal Rest”, was actually the first episode to be scripted, and on a slightly more frivolous note, the car accident in “And God Created Woman” was the first scene to be recorded.
+(Yes, I complicate things at pub quizzes.)

 Another oddity is that the on-screen title includes quotation marks, making it unique even among the episodes following the “X, Father Ted” format (the writers originally wanted to title every episode this way, in tribute to the Mr Moto films, but soon ran out of ideas).
 The only significant precursor that springs to mind is David Bowie’s “Heroes”, where the punctuation is intended to bestow a degree of irony and ambiguity.
 But where Bowie titled his album after its lead single, Linehan and Mathews titled their debut episode after a seemingly insignificant line spoken by islander John O’Leary, elevating it to a tentative word of encouragement for their fledgling creation.
 Good luck, Father Ted.